MohamedHmini/iww/README.md

 some of the features can be exploited now, and they are available in the code, things such as:

-  - DOM extractor, mapper and reducer...
+  - DOM extractor, mapper, reducer and flattening functionality...
   - lists detector algorithm.
+  - main content detector algorithm.
   - CETD algorithm.
   - DOM tags detector script (highlighting the chosen nodes).